permutationlock/aven.h/README.md

 ./build clean
 ```

-[^1]: Finding the path to a running executable is not standard even for
+[^1]: Some things like file system notifications and detecting the path to a
+    running executable are not standard across
     POSIX systems.
+Currently everything in `aven/watch.h` and the
-Currently `aven_path_exe` is implemented
+    `aven_path_exe` function are implemented
     for Windows and Linux only.

 [^2]: If you have ever tried to write a `make clean` step that works
-    on both Linux and Windows, then you know the motivation here :(
+    on both Linux and Windows, then you know my motivation here :(

 [^3]: I like to know what is in my C namespace.
 I am a [musl][6]
       man and can easliy read through the well written libc and POSIX headers.